Ready to be seen? Book a real appointment time online, 24/7 — Howell or Bloomfield Township. Prompt openings are usually available.

 Quick answer: Toes that suddenly separate or drift apart — most often the 2nd and 3rd — are usually a sign of a plantar plate tear or weakening of the ligaments that hold the toe in place.
 A bunion, Morton’s neuroma, or arthritis can also drive it.
 It doesn’t correct itself, but early treatment — taping, the right footwear, orthotics, and in-office care — can stop the drift and often avoid surgery.

 2nd and 3rd toes separating is a specific pattern.
 When those two toes gap apart and you feel burning, tingling, or a “pebble in the shoe” sensation between the ball of your foot and those toes, the underlying cause is almost always different from why the big toe separates — and the treatment is completely different too.
 The 7 causes of toe separation Dr. Tom sees in practice split almost evenly between two structural categories, and which category you fall into determines whether conservative care works or whether you’re headed toward a longer recovery.
-Call (810) 206-1402 — same-day appointments available at Howell & Bloomfield Hills.
+Book online or call (810) 206-1402 — same-day appointments available at Howell & Bloomfield Hills.

 - Alleviate Discomfort – These flexible corn cushions help reduce rubbing and chafing.
 Each corn cushion measures approximately 1″ x 3/4′.
 The hole is approximately 1/4″ in diameter.